 Fat means flavor!

 Don’t cut the fat off!
-This might seem like a no brainer but cutting off the fat is like guaranteeing your pork chops will taste more bland than normal.
-Never cut the fat off before cooking, there are very few instances with any meat when this is recommended.
+This might seem like a no-brainer, but cutting off the fat is like guaranteeing your pork chops will taste more bland than normal.
+Never cut the fat off before cooking; there are very few instances when this is recommended for any meat.

 Foolproof cooking with an Instant-Read Thermometer!

 Always use a meat thermometer when cooking.
-A fast digital one like my much treasured Thermapen are the best for instant readings.
-Make sure you only cook to the recommended safe temperature which is currently 145 degrees Fahrenheit.
+A fast digital one, like my much-cherished Thermapen, is the best for instant readings.
+Make sure you only cook to the recommended safe temperature, which is currently 145 degrees Fahrenheit.

 Ingredients